How Kimi Raikkonen Re-Signing With Ferrari Impacts F1 2018 Driver Market

 Scuderia Ferrari has a habit of waiting until Formula One silly season hits its stride to eliminate one of the largest variables at play in the driver market: Kimi Raikkonen.

-Raikkonen will drive for the Scuderia for a fifth-consecutive — eighth overall — season in 2018, Ferrari announced Tuesday.
+Raikkonen will drive for Scuderia for a fifth-consecutive — eighth overall — season in 2018, Ferrari announced Tuesday.
 The decision to retain the Finn isn’t surprising, as he entered the summer break on the heels of his second podium in as many races, though it still will have a fairly large impact on the driver market.

 When rumors first started swirling regarding drivers’ contractual situations for next year, Raikkonen was, as he has been for the last three years, the linchpin that could swing the market in one direction or the other.
-As a result, some pilots, whose futures were up in the air at the start of the break, seemingly will arrive at the Belgian Grand Prix with a much better sense of where they’ll end up.
+As a result, some pilots, whose futures were up in the air at the start of the break, seemingly will arrive at the Belgian Grand Prix with much better senses of where they’ll end up.

 Here are four drivers who likely will be impacted most by Ferrari’s choice to retain Raikkonen: